What Is Music Publishing? The Complete Beginner’s Guide

 Music copyright essentials

-Music copyright is a way to protect and earn money from music, and it’s divided into two main parts: compositions and master recordings.
+Music copyright is divided into two main areas: compositions and master recordings.

 A basic overview of the main types of music copyright and royalties. <br> <a href="https://blog-api.landr.com/wp-content/uploads/2024/08/Music-Copyright-Royalties.png" target="_blank" rel="noopener">Click her</a>e for full size.